n8willis/opentype-shaping-documents/opentype-shaping-emoji.md

 :::

-The fallback for a <abbr>ZWJ</abbr> color sequence is the default emoji followed by the default emoji for the color codepoint (that is, the color square).
+The fallback for a <abbr title="Zero-Width Joiner">ZWJ</abbr> color sequence is the default emoji followed by the default emoji for the color codepoint (that is, the color square).

 #### <abbr>ZWJ</abbr> directionality sequences ####

-A <abbr>ZWJ</abbr> directionality sequence is used to request a version of an emoji codepoint facing a specific cardinal direction.
+A <abbr title="Zero-Width Joiner">ZWJ</abbr> directionality sequence is used to request a version of an emoji codepoint facing a specific cardinal direction.